 Every setup is great while it works, but the true test of a piece of infrastructure’s flexibility and long-term reliability is how easy it is to maintain and repair.
 Failing to make provisions for maintenance and replacement postpones this true test for what is typically the worst possible moment.

 Common examples of failure to plan for maintenance and replacement include:

-Very large network have tight maintenance and replacement, formalized as part of company procedures.
+Very large networks have tight maintenance and replacement, formalised as part of company procedures.
 For smaller networks, things need not be so formal, but you should at least discuss the most common maintenance and replacement scenarios with your network cabling company.

 With short-lived components, it often makes sense to make decisions based solely on upfront costs.
 Indeed, if performance is going to be adequate throughout the short life of that component, a major part of the decision-making process virtually solves itself.